 - from the Pali Canon, quoted in Buddhism.Stackexchange.com

 There are many stories in the Dhammapada about women in the enlightened state.

-However, the gender of women has held and still holds different positions in different Buddhist traditions, usually related to the culture of the surrounding society.
+However, the gender of “woman” has held and still holds a different, mostly lower, position in the different Buddhist traditions.
+The details are usually related to the culture of the surrounding society.

 Women in Buddhism

 Teachers and enlightened beings of the feminine persuasion — historical and otherwise.

 - Mahapajapati Gotami [Gautama Buddha, ~600 BCE] the first bhikkhuni

 - Also available: from our server as PDF on usb drive after retreat“Truly, just sit … That’s all there is.”